ireneangelucci/ODE-solver-for-Fluid-Dynamics/ProjectReport.md

 ### Channel with Obstacle

 ### Discussion
-1. WSS shear stress varies inversely with Reynolds number.
+1. The extent of the effect of Non-Newtonian model depends on the specific problem, geometry, Re, and boundary conditions.
-2. The extent of the effect of Non-Newtonian model depends on the specific problem, geometry, Re, and boundary conditions.
+2. Wall shear stress (WSS), a critical parameter for blood flow simulations, varies inversely with Reynolds number.
 3. Inflow boundary condition leads to same steady state velocity profile in pipe flow for the Newtonian case.
 A slight difference, flattened profile near the center, is observed for the non Newtonian case.
 4. Pressure driven flow yields different velocity profile for same applied pressure drop across it.
 Significant difference in WSS is observed for same Re flow with Newtonian and Non-Newtonian model highlighting the need of Non-Newtonian model for blood flow simulation.
 5. Non Newtonian effects are dominant in unsteady cases at low Re (high viscosity), or cases with large shear rates, like flow in curved pipe, etc.